pablrod/p5-Chart-Plotly/README.md

 Generate html/javascript charts from perl data using javascript library plotly.js.
 The result is a file that you could see in your favourite browser.

-This module does not export anything and the interface is "sub" oriented, but the API is subject to changes.
+The interface is "sub" oriented, but the API is subject to changes.

 # FUNCTIONS